top of page

 Social Studies 7

-The seventh-grade social studies course provides students with the opportunity to explore, from both a contemporary and a historical perspective, issues of tolerance and intolerance as they are evidenced in significant world events of the twentieth century.
-Topics include the Cultural Revolution, Indian Independence, the Holocaust, and Apartheid.
+The seventh-grade social studies course provides students with an opportunity to explore, from both a contemporary and a historical perspective, issues of tolerance and intolerance as they are evidenced in significant world events of the twentieth century.
+Topics include the Chinese Cultural Revolution, Indian Independence, the Holocaust, and Apartheid.

 ____________________________________________________________________